top of page

 We call this the Community Exchange.

 Imagine a downtown thrift shop where you're always greeted by your name when you walk in.
-You hear someone ask the lady behind the counter if she knows anyone who could help her get her garden beds cleaned up and ready for spring, and in return she'll give a few jars of her famous salsa that she’ll be making once her Talent Tomatoes are ready.
+You hear someone ask the lady behind the counter if she knows anyone who could help her get her garden beds cleaned up and ready for spring, and in return she'll give a few jars of her salsa that she’ll be making once her Talent Tomatoes are ready.
 The lady behind the counter opens up The Binder.

 One of the most effective ways to help people who are struggling is to create a space where they can build relationships, discover opportunities, and participate in their community.

-We want the Community Exchange to be the engine that drives these connections, and the Worthwhile Mercantile to be the place where it lives.
+We want the Community Exchange to be the engine that drives connections, and the Worthwhile Mercantile to be the place where it lives.

 If you have some ideas for our Community Exchange program please reach out!